Pete's Candy Store Reading Series

 IMBOLO MBUE is a native of Limbe, Cameroon.
 She holds a B.S. from Rutgers University and an M.A. from Columbia University.
 A resident of the United States for over a decade, she lives in New York City.
 BEHOLD THE DREAMERS is her first novel.

-Lindsay Hatton is a graduate of Williams College.
-She holds an MFA from the Creative Writing Program at New York University.
-She currently resides in Cambridge, Massachusetts, but was born and raised in Monterey, California, where she spent many fascinating and formative summers working behind the scenes at the Monterey Bay Aquarium.
+Lindsay Hatton is the author of the novel MONTEREY BAY.
+She is a graduate of Williams College and holds an MFA from the Creative Writing Program at New York University.
+She currently resides in Cambridge, Massachusetts, but was born and raised in Monterey, California, and currently resides in Cambridge, Massachusetts with her husband and two daughters.

 Caroline Leavitt is the New York Times Bestselling author of Pictures of You and Is This Tomorrow, and 8 other novels.
 Her 11th novel Cruel Beautiful World is an October Indie Next Pick.
 A book critic for People Magazine, San Francisco Chronicle and the Boston Globe, she's the recipient of a New York Foundation of the Arts Fellowship, a finalist in the Sundance Screenwriters Lab, and was long listed for the Maine Readers' Prize.
 She teaches novel writing online at both Stanford and UCLA and works with private clients.
 Visit her at carolineleavit.com